The annual deadline for fellowships to be held in the following academic year is March 1.

 Eligibility & Expectations

-GDFs should plan to be in the Boston area to attend the BUCH Fellows Seminars during their fellowship semester.
+GDFs should plan to be available to attend the BUCH Fellows Seminars during the academic year that corresponds to their fellowship semester.
 They are expected to focus exclusively on their dissertation work during their fellowship semester and not engage in additional employment while holding this fellowship.
-They are also eligible for office space in the BUCH suite.

 Application Components